nair-p/nair-p.github.io/projects.md

 description: >
 ---

-1. **Mortality prediction on MIMIC-III using a latent topic model** - Under review in a top AI conference
+1. **Mortality prediction on MIMIC-III using a latent topic model**

    Introduced the idea of treating different types of clinical notes from EHR (physician notes, nurses notes, etc) as different modalities in learning latent topics from MIMIC-III data and using the learned topics for making clinically relevant predictions.